lingan7/key-value-data-store/README.md

 The data store must be exposed as a library to clients that can instantiate a class and work with the data store.

 SPECIFICATIONS:
-    1.Python and Spyder Software is needed.
+    1.Python and Jupyter Notebook Software is needed.
     2.No specific OS is required.

 FUNCTIONAL REQUIREMENTS: